Interactive Brokers vs Citi Self Invest (2024)

 Citi Self Invest vs. Interactive Brokers Introduction

-Interactive Brokers and Citi Self Invest could not be more different.
-Take a look at this comparison:
+Interactive Brokers and Citi Self Invest are very different from each other.
+Here’s a comparison:

 Fees